 WC1 – London

 Camden is, without a doubt, one of the most desirable London boroughs for young professionals living in the city.
-Offering up a trendy and eclectic feel with hipster markets and plenty to see and do, this is the perfect area for young professionals keen to soak up London’s cultural offerings.
+Offering up a trendy and eclectic feel with hipster markets and plenty to see and do, this is the perfect area for young professionals keen to soak up London’s cultural offerings – but is it a good location for buy to let in London?
 Despite the ever-growing appeal of the area, rental yields in WC1 still fall short, standing at 2.28%.
 Like many other of London’s trendiest spots such as Notting Hill and Shoreditch, Camden property prices are increasingly high, with a current asking price of a whopping £1,712,965 according to Zoopla.
 Even with high rental costs of up to £1,918 for a one-bedroom flat alone, property prices in the area are still too high to generate strong enough returns.

 A Poor Performance For London

 All in all, it’s clear that when it comes to Liverpool vs London property investment, Liverpool has the best buy to let potential.
 If you’re looking to find the highest yields for your property venture, postcodes like L1, L6, L4 and L2 are some of the strongest in both Liverpool and the UK as a whole.
-While London does offer some attractive yields in certain areas, such as E12, highs of 6.04% remain disappointing compared to Liverpool’s soaring yields.
+While for buy to let, London does offer some attractive yields in certain areas such as E12, highs of 6.04% remain disappointing compared to the soaring yields offered by postcodes in Liverpool.

 If you’re ready to make a buy to let investment in the UK’s top rental yield city, explore our Liverpool property investment opportunities now.
 We have investment properties in hotspot postcodes like L1, along with some fantastic luxury apartments in key Manchester areas.